 What you don’t spend you don’t have to make, and when you manage to maximize your freedom on a minimal income, you will save on taxes too.

-Following these guidelines, my wife and I manage to live of €600 per month, which in turn allows us to compete with the many talented people of all corners of the globe.
+Following these guidelines, my wife and I manage to live of €600 per month, which in turn allows us to compete with the many talented people from all corners of the globe.